AZaruba/actionGame/README.md

 ## OS X Build

-Dowload the folder "actionTest.app" to get the OS X build of the game.
-This is the app "file" for the game (GitHub treats it as a folder for obvious reasons :))
+Dowload the folder "macBuild.zip" file to get the actiontest.app file, which is a (currently outdated) build of the Mac version.

 ## Windows Build

-Coming Soon!
+Download the "pcBuild.zip" file to get the data folder and .exe for actionTest.
+Currently outdated as well!

 ## Controls

 KB/M:
 Move - WASD

 Jump - Space

 Rotate Camera - J and L

 Xbox 360 Controller:
 Move - Left Analog

 Jump - A

-Rotate camera - Right Analog (this may be broken on the OS X build, as I've been testing using my trusty DualShock 3!)
+Rotate camera - Right Analog